rahulgavhar/Beginner-js-projects/README.md

-# These are Jvascript Projects for Beginners
+# These are Javascript Projects for Beginners
 You can Copy the Code and Use it for your Knowledge.